vmario89/Attraccess/docs/setup/installation.md

 ### Using Docker Compose

-Docker Compose provides a simpler way to manage your Attraccess configuration through a YAML file.
+Docker Compose provides a simpler way to manage your FabAccess configuration through a YAML file.
 Follow our [Docker Compose Guide](setup/docker-compose-guide.md) to get started.

 ### Using Portainer (GUI-based approach)